shapoco/picow-ntp-7seg-clock/README.md

 > [!WARNING]
 > Please make sure that the blinking light is not visible to third parties, as the information entered into the form is not encrypted.

+For more information about the configuration interface, see the [VLConfig](https://github.com/shapoco/vlconfig) repository.